 - A mixture of curd (2 tbsp), turmeric powder (1/2 tsp) and gram flour (1.5 tbsp) can be used as a beauty mask to rehydrate your skin and get rid of the dead skin.

 - Aloe vera is a great alternative to the moisturiser that has been out of stock for weeks now.
 It can cool and tone your skin, making you look a few years younger.

 - Cucumber paste can help cool the skin during summer.
 Cucumber juice is another great option for a natural skin toner.

 - Tomato paste is another way you can exfoliate your skin.
 The acids in tomatoes can help bring about the regeneration of new cells too.

 - For chapped lips, massage a drop of olive oil on your lips and let it sit for a while.
 Then, take about 1/4th teaspoon of salt/granulated sugar, add 2 to 3 drops of olive oil, mix and use it as a scrub to exfoliate your lips.
 Gently massage your lips for about a minute and wipe off the excess with a damp towel.
 If you do not have olive oil, you can use ghee instead.
 Then, all you have to do is smile through the lockdown.

 We think the best way to ensure good health is through natural ingredients.
 The remedies mentioned above consist of ingredients that are readily available in everyone’s pantry.
 They need little time and are extremely simple to make.
 Plus, they can provide respite from the summer heat and also bring about healthy changes in your body.
-Now, whether it’s lockdown 3.0 or 5.0, nothing can stop you from living a healthy life with bare minimum essentials.
+Now, no matter how long the lockdown lasts, nothing can stop you from living a healthy life with bare minimum essentials.
 Tell us what you think about them and also share the remedies that have been immensely useful to you during the lockdown.